- Leonora Carrington 1917–2011

 - Support: 913 × 373 × 5 mm

 frame: 1017 × 475 × 40 mm

 On long term loan

-Carrington has seen the seedbed for her receptivity to Surrealism in the Irish folktales recounted by her nanny and in the imaginative world of her mother, whom she described as a ‘complete mythologist’.
-Her paintings often incorporate fantastical creatures.
-Having been involved with the Surrealists in Paris before the Second World War, she settled in Mexico in 1942, initiating a new visionary stage in her work influenced by Hieronymous Bosch and by her interest in alchemical imagery.
-Eluhim, the title of this work, is the Hebrew word for ‘God’ or ‘gods’.
+Whilst informed by theories of the unconscious mind, Carrington developed a personal language of Surrealism which extended beyond Freud.
+She attributes her affinity with the movement both to the Irish folktales recounted by her nanny and the imaginative inner world of her mother, whom she described as a ‘complete mythologist’.
+Having been involved with the Surrealists in Paris before the Second World War, she settled in Mexico in 1942.
+This new, visionary stage in her work was influenced by Early Netherlandish artist Hieronymus Bosch (c.1450 - 1516) and by her interest in alchemical imagery.
+Eluhim, the title of this work, is a Hebrew word for ‘God’ or ‘gods’.

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.